| ![]() | 96° |

 1.4.
 Approve minutes of last meeting

-Motion to approve minutes of last meeting Passed with a motion by Kasey Murphy and a second by Josh Carpenter.
+Motion to approve minutes of last meeting Passed with a motion by Kasey Murphy and a second by Adam Engelman.

 Alissa Andersen: Yea, Josh Carpenter: Yea, Angie Clifford: Yea, Adam Engelman: Yea, Kasey Murphy: Yea, Stuart Vitosh: Yea